Photon-Mediated Hybridization and Dissipative Transport in a Cavity-QED Ring-Acceptor Architecture: Results

 Figs.~\ref{fig:dissj}(a) and~\ref{fig:dissj}(b) (Figs.~\ref{fig:dissj}(c) and~\ref{fig:dissj}(d)) are plots of $\eta$ against the dimensionless photon-acceptor detuning, $\Tilde{\delta}=(\delta-\Delta)/\xi$, for constant donor-atom onsite energy $\omega_{d,i}=g=11.4\xi$ and disorder in the photon-ring coupling $J_i/\xi$ for $N=3$ ($N=10$), with $\gamma/\xi=0$ and $\gamma/\xi=0.5$, respectively.
-We use $J_i/\xi$ as a normally distributed random variable with mean $\mu_J=0.1$ and standard deviations $\sigma_J=0$ (\coline{blue}) and $\sigma_J=0.005$ (\coline{red}). $\eta$ is then calculated using the method in Appendix~\ref{app:transf} for $100$ trials to obtain an average value of $\eta$, with error bars of one standard deviation of the sample using the central limit theorem.
+We use $J_i/\xi$ as a normally distributed random variable with mean $\mu_J=0.1$ and standard deviations $\sigma_J=0$ (\coline{blue}) and $\sigma_J=0.005$ (\coline{red}). $\eta$ is then calculated using the method in Sec.~\ref{sec:methods} for $100$ trials to obtain an average value of $\eta$, with error bars of one standard deviation of the sample using the central limit theorem.
 For $N=3$ there is no significant effect of the photon-ring disorder on the transfer efficiency with and without dephasing.
-The dephasing has the same effect of reducing the FWHM as in the no-disorder case (see Figs.~\ref{fig:lightanalyt}(a) and~\ref{fig:lightanalyt}(b)).
 For $N=10$, with no dephasing, disorder reduces $\eta$ for $\Tilde{\delta}\in[-2,1.8]$, while for $\gamma/\xi=0.5$, $\eta$ is reduced for $\Tilde{\delta}\in[-1.9,1.4]$.
-The percentage change on resonance due to disorder is $24.4\%$ without dephasing, and $15.4\%$ with dephasing.
-The reduction in $\eta$ is therefore less significant with dephasing.
+The reduction in $\eta$ is less significant with dephasing.
 The decrease in efficiency due to disorder is explained by the increased coupling of the photon mode to the $k\neq0$ excitonic modes on the ring, which leads to greater dissipation from the ring, thus lowering the efficiency.
 Dephasing reduces the negative effect of disorder on the transfer efficiency, because it couples the $k\neq0$ modes to the $k=0$ mode which increases coupling to the acceptor.
 However, without dephasing the $k\neq0$ modes do not couple to the acceptor and therefore increased dissipation of the excitation from the ring occurs.
 A more detailed graphical demonstration of dissipation is given in Fig.~\ref{fig:n10eprob}(a) and~\ref{fig:n10eprob}(b).

 Figs.~\ref{fig:dissj}(e) and~\ref{fig:dissj}(f) (\ref{fig:dissj}(g) and~\ref{fig:dissj}(h)) are plots of $\eta$ against $\Tilde{\delta}$ for no disorder in $J_i$ ($J_i=0.1\xi$) and disorder in $\omega_{d,i}/\xi$ for $N=3$ ($N=10$), with $\gamma/\xi=0$ and $\gamma/\xi=0.5$, respectively.
 We use $\omega_{d,i}/\xi$ as a normally distributed random variable with mean $\mu_{\omega_d}=11.4$ and standard deviations $\sigma_{\omega_d}=0$ (\coline{blue}) and $\sigma_{\omega_d}=0.75$ (\coline{red}).
 Without dephasing for $N=3$ and $N=10$, we find a decrease in transfer efficiency in regions away from resonance, with the decrease being more significant $\tilde{\delta}<0$.
 With dephasing, we find that disorder in $\omega_{d,i}$ has a negligible effect on the transfer efficiency for all detunings.